TawasolApp/Cross-Platform/README.md

 # Cross-Platform# Tawasol - Cross-Platform (Flutter)

 ## 🚀 Project Overview
 Tawasol is a LinkedIn clone designed for Android and Desktop applications, built using Flutter and Dart.
-The cross-platform repository focuses on developing and maintaining the core app functionality, including authentication, messaging, job postings, user connections, and notifications.

 ## 🛠 Tech Stack
 - **Flutter**